StephaneWamba/Syntera/docs/DEPLOYMENT.md

 ---

-This deployment guide ensures Syntera can be reliably deployed to production with enterprise-grade reliability and scalability.
+This deployment guide ensures Syntera can be reliably deployed to production with proper reliability and scalability measures.